bekk/bekk-christmas/post/javascript/debounce-and-throttle.md

 post_day: 19
 title: Debounce and throttle
 ingress: Ever wanted to implement a search as-you-type?
 What about transforming something while the user is scrolling.
-Just adding an event listener for this works, but it can really impact the browser performance and fetching from the server on every keypress isn't just unnecessary, it may also be hard on your server.
+Just add an event listener for this works, but it can really impact the browser performance.
+Fetching from the server on every keypress isn't just unnecessary, it may also be hard on your server.
 This can be solved by two functions, `debounce` and `throttle`.
 Let's have a look at the difference between the two and how they can be implemented